shenwei356/brename/README.md

     - Windows

         ![windows](screenshot/windows.png)
-        <p style="color:Tomato;">Warning: If the file system where the search path locates is NTFS (mostly in Windows), please use `-w/--case-insensitive-path` to correctly check file overwrites!</p>
+        <p style="color:Tomato;">Warning: If the file system where the search path locates is NTFS (mostly on Windows), please use `-w/--case-insensitive-path` to correctly check file overwrites!</p>

 ## Installation